Semi-Supervised Co-Analysis of 3D Shape Styles from Projected Lines: Conclusions and future work

 We propose what we believe to be the first semi-supervised method for analyzing and locating decorative style patches on 3D shapes.
-Our technique utilizes projective feature lines and multi-view feature encoding for style clustering and patch extraction.
+Our technique utilizes projective line drawings and multi-view feature encoding for style clustering and patch extraction.
 Our semi-supervision is able to take on the same kind of input, namely, crowd-sourced style ranking triplets, as recent works on style metric learning~\cite{liu2015style,lun2015elements}.
 We have shown that comparable accuracy on style similarity tests can be attained by our method with less user input than these recent works.
-As well, we have demonstrated improvements on style classification and style patch localization over the most recent work by Hu et al.~\shortcite{Style17}.
+As well, we have demonstrated improvements on style classification and style patch localization over the most recent work by Hu et al.~\cite{Style17}.

-One of the main limitations of our current style analysis is that by design, it can only extract stylistic elements that are visually apparent \fn{as feature lines\/} and localized to the patch level.
+One of the main limitations of our current style analysis is that by design, it can only extract stylistic elements that are visually apparent in projected images and localized to the patch level.
 These do not include stylistic arrangement of patterns such as those involving symmetries and repetitions.
 The main difficulty is that these more global and structural styles may not be fully visible in projected images.
 Technically, our final style patch extraction hinges on the initial pre-selection of representative feature patches.
-In addition, for feature-lacking shapes such as a smooth dish or spoon, projected feature lines cannot be expected to reveal sufficient stylistic elements.
+In addition, for feature-lacking shapes such as a smooth dish or spoon, projected line drawings cannot be expected to reveal sufficient stylistic elements.
 Without sufficient features, our method may lead to undesirable constrained clustering results.